 Risk management is an element of internal control and involves the identification, assessment, limitation and control of risks arising from and closely connected with the company’s business operations.
 Internal control is a management tool that helps the company to function efficiently, economically and reliably.

 Varma is managed in a professional manner and in accordance with sound and cautious business principles.
 The company has established written procedures and quantitative and qualitative targets for its core functions.
 Varma’s risk management plan takes into account what the Board of Directors decides on the content and organisation of internal control, on implementation of the internal control sectors and principles and on the joint guidelines for the internal control of the Group.

 The Board of Directors follows a charter, which defines its core tasks and operating principles.
-As part of the company’s internal control function, the Board deals with such matters as the company’s risks, financial reporting, strategy, basic strategies connected with organisational development and management, budgets, investments, pension insurance business, operational plans, and development projects.
+As part of the company’s internal control function, the Board deals with such matters as the company’s strategy, basic strategies connected with organisational development and management, risks, financial reporting, budgets, investments, pension insurance business, operational plans, and key development projects.

 Risk management – organisation, responsibilities, supervision and reporting

 The Supervisory Board’s task is to supervise the administration of Varma, which is entrusted to the Board of Directors and the President and CEO.

 The Board of Directors annually outlines a risk management plan and a contingency plan that cover all operations and assesses whether the company’s internal control is appropriately arranged.
 The Board of Directors’ Audit Committee supervises financial and other reporting and the status of internal control, e.g. by tracking the work in progress of internal and external auditing and by reviewing a variety of audit reports.
 The President and CEO monitors the company’s risks in accordance with the principles laid down in the risk management, investment and contingency plans approved by the Board of Directors.